AeyeOps/replicate-runner/README.md

 Successful runs automatically download any `FileOutput`s (images, etc.) into `output/<model>_<timestamp>/` so you can inspect results without copying URLs manually.
 Each run now gets a unique folder suffix, so multiple parallel invocations never trample each other's files.
+If your prompt references one of your persona LoRAs (e.g., Andie or Audra), the CLI appends a random action suggestion tagged with `(persona_action)` so batched runs get natural variety without editing prompts by hand.

 ### Publish LoRA to HuggingFace
 ```bash